pbayer83/academic-kickstart/content/post/post1.md

 +++

-Our new paper forthcoming in *Energy Policy* finds that research method matters
+Our new paper forthcoming in *Energy Policy* finds that research method matters for electricity access research.

 #for impact evaluations in electricity access research.
 In ["The Need for Impact Evaluation in Electricity Access Research"](https://www.sciencedirect.com/science/article/pii/S030142151930686X) we show that experimental studies produce fewer positive impacts than observational studies, which raises questions about the importance of research methodology in impact assessements of electricity access.